Marillenknödel

 Small dumplings (Knödel) are formed from dough, in which cored apricots or mirabelle plums are placed.
 The dumplings are then boiled in slightly salted water and covered in crispily fried bread crumbs and powdered sugar.
 The dough is usually made of potato (Erdapfel), though also quark (Topfen) and choux pastry are used.

-Today, Marillenknödel are also offered as frozen ready meals.
-At the Kurt Tichy ice cream parlor in Vienna one can also find Eismarillenknödel, in which the "dough" is made of ice cream and the crumbs are made of a nut and sugar mixture.

 Ferdinand I of Austria famously ordered Marillenknödel when apricots were out of season, to which he replied, "I am the Emperor and I want dumplings!"